Ivanovic Lab Brandeis University, Biochemistry Department

 Most of the research in the Ivanovic lab has focused on influenza and reovirus.
 More recently, we are starting new collaborations and branching into other viral systems, such as Ebola virus, measles, and RSV.

-Phenotypic heterogeneity in particle size is a viral mechanism of persistence
+Phenotypic heterogeneity in particle size is a viral

 A model for the influenza virus phenotypic switch.
 Viral progeny is pleomorphic independent of the initiating-virus morphology.
 Random mutations arise during replication.
 (A) At low HA pressure, infections by spherical particles dominate.
 (B) Filamentous particles permit cell entry and replication when spherical particles are inhibited, and can lead to adaptive mutations.
 (C) Preventing macropinocytosis in combination with HA inactivation by inhibitors might avert resistance.
 The same strategy might apply to prolonging vaccine effectiveness or preventing zoonotic adaptations that can lead to pandemics.
 Circles, spherical particles; Ellipses, filaments; Blue, WT; Black/Orange/Green/Red, HA mutants; Red, an adaptive HA mutant; CME, clathrin-mediated endocytosis.